mama poundcake on virginiawillis.com

-Mama, it’s a word that is veritably primal, one of the very first words tiny human baby mouths and brains can conjure.
+Mama, is a veritably primal word, one of the first words tiny human baby mouths and brains can conjure.
 I am a Mama’s girl through and through.
-Anyone that speaks to me more than a couple of paragraphs essentially knows I love my Mama.
+Anyone who speaks to me for more than a few paragraphs knows I love my Mama.
 She and I have always been very good friends.
 We’ve spent a lot of time together in the kitchen!
 She has a sweet tooth and is famous for her poundcake, French butter cookies, and peanut brittle.
 My love of food and cooking took root in the kitchen with Mama.

 Reading is Fundamental